advance2112/blog/_posts/2024-07-31-Moon-Viewing.md

 ### What's Next?

 Despite the troubled development, I felt so alive while making this game.
 The frantic rush to get something done on a timeline, the challenge of creating something so complex, and the satisfaction of finish something... it was amazing.
 Addicting.
 I wanted more.
 More jams, more games, more Godot.
 So I looked around for some jams and decided to do the September [Godot Wild Jam](https://godotwildjam.com/), for which I made [The Tower of Babel](https://advance2112.github.io/blog/games/2024/09/22/The-Tower-of-Babel.html).

+\*Correction August 14th, 2025: I no longer like the guy.
+He tries way too hard to be cool and refuses to change his bad opinions.
+That said, I still value this experience and am thankful to Thor and his community for the opportunity to make this game.